GostarehNegar/apollo/README.md

 - [horizon](https://github.com/stellar/go/tree/master/services/horizon)
 - Supervisord is used from managing the processes of the services above

+## Build
+To build this reposirtory, first make sure you have 'Docker' installed and running.
+Then clone this repository and run 'MAKE'.
+This will make 'stellar/quickstart' and 'stellar/quickstart:testing' images on your docker which may be used as described bellow.

 ## Usage

 To use this project successfully, you should first decide a few things: